-- 1. That learning activities make effective use of the most up to date technology. - 2.
-That the curriculum reflects the use of computing outside school, that it takes account of pupil's developing computing capability; and that it takes into account information resources made available by Computing. - 3.
-That school governors and management understand the implications of the changing use of Computing in the curriculum. - 4.
-That teachers know how Computing can be used to enhance learning. - 5.
-That all staff are capable of using Computing resources and applying them effectively. - 6.
-That parents are encouraged to prioritize the educational benefits of Computing.

-- 7. That resources are directed and prioritized to ensure a rolling program of upgrade where possible. - 8.
-That opportunities to attract external resource are responded to positively.
+- Wherever and whenever possible Holmwood School will endeavor to ensure that learning activities make effective use of the most up to date technology. - That the curriculum reflects the use of computing outside school, that it takes account of pupils developing computing capability; and that it takes into account information resources made available by computing. - That school governors and management understand the implications of the changing use of computing in the curriculum. - That teachers know how computing can be used to enhance learning and to support other areas of the curriculum. - That all staff are capable of using computing resources and applying them effectively. - That resources are directed and prioritised to ensure a rolling program of upgrade where possible. - That opportunities to attract external resource are responded to positively.